sermant-io/Sermant-website/docs/en/document/plugin/monitor.md

 - [Download](https://github.com/prometheus/prometheus/releases) Prometheus

+> Note: [Dynamic Configuration Center](../user-guide/configuration-center.md) will be used by default in this scenario.
+Since it is not the core component of this scenario, it will not be described in this article.

 ### Step 1: Compile and package the demo application

 Execute the following command in the root directory of the demo application to package the demo application: